Photographs reveal the unintended beauty of machines

 "I like the contrast," Wiper reflected.
 "You have these extremely complicated places where, if you're not a physicist or an engineer, then don't even try to start comprehend what's happening.
 Then you have a dildo factory or a sausage factory where it's still very complicated and impressive, but you understand the product that comes out of it -- you can relate to it."

 The photographer's approach reflects an insatiable curiosity about how things are packaged, powered and produced.
 But his ability to communicate this through pictures is the result of his keen eye, plenty of patience and the type of glass-half-full optimism required to find flashes of beauty in otherwise unattractive settings.
-(While Wiper said he can end a day-long shoot with just a single shot for the series, it's "very, very rare" that he leaves with nothing.)
+(Although Wiper said he can end a day-long shoot with just a single shot for the series, it's "very, very rare" that he leaves with nothing.)

-Clever compositions also have a role to play, though the photographer argued that despite focusing his lens on, at the expense of all else, he's "not cheating you into thinking that an ugly place is beautiful."
+Clever compositions also have a role to play.
+But the photographer argued that despite focusing his lens on what looks good, often at the expense of all else, he's "not cheating you into thinking that an ugly place is beautiful."

 "The book is a celebration of human ingenuity and eccentricity, and the way we think outside the box to solve problems and answer questions," he added.